MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSSession.md

 Valid values for the Transport segment of the URI are HTTP and HTTPS.
 If you specify a connection URI with a Transport segment, but do not specify a port, the session is created by using standards
 ports: 80 for HTTP and 443 for HTTPS.
-To use the default ports for Windows PowerShell remoting, specify port 5985 for HTTP or 5986 for HTTPS.
+To use the default ports for PowerShell remoting, specify port 5985 for HTTP or 5986 for HTTPS.

-If the destination computer redirects the connection to a different URI, Windows PowerShell prevents the redirection unless you use the **AllowRedirection** parameter in the command.
+If the destination computer redirects the connection to a different URI, PowerShell prevents the redirection unless you use the **AllowRedirection** parameter in the command.

 ```yaml
 Type: System.Uri